 If you want access to the document for more than 30 days, you must print it (you may only print it once) or save it (you may access saved documents for up to 3 years).

 Articles and chapters in print form

 If we can’t get hold of your article from the British Library you will receive a photocopy or a print-out which you can keep.
 For staff and research students, the item will be posted to your departmental address.
-Taught postgraduates and undergraduates must come to the Welcome Desk in the Library to collect it; you will receive an email when it is ready for collection.
+Taught postgraduates and undergraduates must come to the Library Help Desk in the Library to collect it; you will receive an email when it is ready for collection.

 How long can I keep the item?

 For whole books, the loan period varies depending on which library lends us the item.
 Renewal may not be possible, and the lending library may only allow consultation in our library, so it is not guaranteed that you will be able to take the book away with you.